-Born of another of the feral litters rescued this year by CatCuddles are Malika and Bayla, two kittens each saved from the short, brutal life of a feral cat to be rehabilitated by our volunteer team.
-They came to us bewildered and frightened by any human presence, and it has been a long but rewarding task to gain their trust, one that is not over yet.
-Currently they still demonstrate some caution with humans, but are improving by the day - they will now approach people for food and play, but still need to shed a little of their anxiety around people they have just met.
+Born of another of the feral litters rescued last year by CatCuddles are Malika (short-haired male) and Bayla (long-haired female), two older kittens each saved from the short, brutal life of a feral cat to be rehabilitated by our volunteer and fostering team.
+They came to us bewildered and frightened by any human presence, and we have witnessed their transformation from ferals into cats that, although still shy and carrying a special set of needs, know how to love and form bonds with people.

-Malika, the littlest boy, gained fame among our volunteer team for being a tiny 'spitfire' - despite being the smallest among his brothers and sisters, he would still bravely stand his ground against anything he perceived as a threat.
+Malika, a very small-framed boy, gained fame among our volunteer team for being a tiny 'spit-fire' when he first arrived - despite being the smallest among his brothers and sisters, he would still bravely stand his ground against anything he perceived as a threat.
 His fiery nature, however, never extended far beyond talk - he would growl and hiss when approached by our volunteers, only to utterly succumb to strokes and cuddles once picked up.
-Bayla is a less dominant personality and even at this early stage, it is apparent that she has the potential to become a very calm, gentle house cat.
-While initially very fearful of humans, she has made great progress, and is even beginning to purr during contact.
+Months later, the growls and hisses are becoming a distant memory as his defenses are broken down by the love of his foster carers.

 The beautiful snow-white Parsley is a 4 year old girl with a lovely, playful and friendly temperament.
 Like many white cats, she is deaf and must be approached tentatively so as not to startle her, and be homed in an indoor-only setup that - because of her high energy level - is spacious or has access to a cat proofed balcony/terrace.